Mag Malate Renew™

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.

-Take 1 to 3 capsules daily with food, or as directed by a qualified health care practitioner.
+Take one to three capsules daily with food, or as directed by a qualified health care practitioner.

 - Chronic Fatigue Syndrome